rosswaycaster/express-create-react-app-starter/README.md

 # Express / Create React App Starter

-Starter project to easily bootstrap a React app served up through Node.js with Express.
+Starter project to easily bootstrap a React app served up with Express.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See deployment for notes on how to deploy the project to Heroku.
+See Deployment for notes on how to deploy the project to Heroku.

 ## Installing